 A Kidney blood test is enough to investigate the health

-Should the renal panel be done?
+Should we do the renal panel?

 The renal panel includes a battery of tests useful for evaluating renal function.
 These tests measure the quantity of various substances in the blood, including sugars, proteins, mineral salts and electrolytes.